 What I notice next is that the young women’s extroversion is matched only by that of the considerably older men’s, who are as equally likely to display their genitals overtly as they are to unabashedly stare at the women.

-It seems that only two groups of people are more likely to sit discretely.
-The older women and the younger men.
+It seems that only two groups of people are more likely to sit discreetly.
+The older women and younger men.
 For what reason, I’m not sure.
 Is it self-consciousness, or is it the opposite, that they are secure enough not to feel a need to make a statement?